How to Make an Indoor Delta Kite

 Making the Indoor Delta kite - Step 4bSpar taped on, at nose end

-• At the top corner of the sail, place a short strip of sticky tape across the fold line of the spar.
+• At the top corner of the sail, place a short strip of sticking tape across the fold line of the spar.

-• Gently press down on both sides, so the tape goes down then across to the left and right.
+• Gently press down on both sides so the tape goes down then across to the left and right.

 • With scissors, trim the overhanging tape flush with the sail edges.
 See the photo.